Chart Color Schemes

 Residential development activity is lower than average in Yarralumla according to AreaSearch's national comparison of local real estate markets

-Yarralumla has recorded approximately 11 residential properties granted approval per year over the past five financial years, totalling 57 homes.
-As of FY26, there has been 1 approval recorded so far.
-On average, around 0.2 people have moved to the area annually for each dwelling built between FY21 and FY25, indicating that new supply is meeting or exceeding demand.
-The average construction cost value of new homes over this period was $666,000, suggesting developers are targeting the premium market segment with higher-end properties.
+Yarralumla has approved approximately 11 residential properties per year over the past five financial years, totalling 57 homes.
+As of FY26, one approval has been recorded.
+On average, around 0.2 people have moved to the area annually for each dwelling built between FY21 and FY25.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.

-In FY26, $31.4 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
-Compared to the Australian Capital Territory average, Yarralumla records significantly lower building activity, which is around 59.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings, although development activity has increased recently.
-All recent development in Yarralumla has consisted of detached dwellings, preserving its low-density nature and attracting space-seeking buyers.
+The average expected construction cost of new homes in Yarralumla is $525,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY26, $31.4 million worth of commercial approvals have been registered, indicating high levels of local commercial activity.
+However, compared to the Australian Capital Territory average, Yarralumla has significantly lower building activity (59.0% below regional average per person).
+This limited new construction typically reinforces demand and pricing for existing dwellings.

 Frequently Asked Questions - Development